 Check How Much Storage Space is Used & Available on an iPad, iPhone, or iPod touch

 Knowing how much space you have used on an iOS device and, maybe even more useful and more relevant, knowing how much storage you have remaining, are two important things for any iPad, iPhone, or iPod touch owner.
-To find how much storage space is available and used within iOS, look no further than the Settings application:

 - Open Settings and tap on “General”